 Venezuela

-In Venezuela, HI works mainly in the Amazonian regions and with local actors to improve the living conditions of vulnerable populations.
+In Venezuela, HI works with isolated communities and local actors to improve the living conditions of vulnerable populations.

 Thanks to her new mill, Luz will be able to increase her production of cane molasses. | © M. Campos / HI